oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/08-alert.md

 ![Alert Rule](./images/alert-rule.png)

-Go to the Alertmanager web UI at the URL, `http://<HostIP>:32000`.
+Open the Alertmanager web UI at the URL, `http://<HostIP>:32000`.
 - Check the configured rule and receiver at the URL, `http://<HostIP>:32000/#/status`.
-You'll see an Alertmanager configuration, as shown below.
+You'll see an Alertmanager configuration, as follows.

 ![Alert Manager Configuration](./images/alert-manager-config.png)
-- Check the alert page at the URL, `http://<HostIP>:32000/#/alerts`.
+- Check the alert page at `http://<HostIP>:32000/#/alerts`.
 There is no received alert yet.

 ### Triggering Alerts
 To trigger an alert, one WebLogic cluster must have only one Managed Server running.